A company may, by special resolution and with the approval of the Registrar of Companies signified in writing, change its name.

 Unlimited company (uc) – Cuideachta Neamhtheoranta (cn).

-* Please note that there may be a requirement for some management companies to include Owners’ Management Company in the company name.
+Please Note: There may be a requirement for some management companies to include Owners’ Management Company in the company name.
 Section 14(3) of the Multi-Unit Developments Act 2011 provides that “the words “Owners’ Management Company” shall be included in the name of every owners management company to which this section applies”.

 This section applies to owners management companies of multi-unit developments in respect of which no contract for the sale of a residential unit has been entered prior to the enactment of this act or of a mixed use multi-unit development subject to Section 2 of the Act.
 Section 14 of the Act was commenced on 24th January 2011.